-Rules - A ctivities 7.4.11 Retirement Villages D Except this rule shall not apply to buildings that are Restricted Discretionary activities under Rule 7.4.24.
-7.4.24 Queenstown Country Club (west of Howards Drive, Ladies Mile) 7.4.X.1 Buildings within 120m of the boundary with the highway and outside the Building Restriction Area 7.4.X.2 Buildings within 20m of the Howards Drive Road Boundary Discretion is restricted to: a.
+Rules - Activities '.4.11 Retirement Villages Except this rule shall not apply to buildings that are Restricted Discretionary activities under Rule 7.4.24.
+D 7.4.24 Queenstown Country Club (west of Howards Drive, Ladies Mile) 7.4.X.1 Buildings within 120m of the boundary with the highway and outside the Building Restriction Area 7.4.X.2 Buildings within 20m of the Howards Drive Road Boundary Discretion is restricted to: a. a.
 Location, external appearance, site layout and design of buildings and how the development addresses its context to contribute positively to the character of the area and the highway frontage; b.
 Scale, form, density and separation between buildings to maintain a sense of spaciousness when viewed from the highway and to maintain views to the wider ONLs from the highway; c.
 The activation of the highway frontage and avoidance of the rear of buildings facing the highway; d.
 Design and integration of landscaping and fencing, including existing vegetation; e.
-Infrastructure, access and parking design; including the avoidance of RD 7.5 Dules parking areas visible from the the highway; f.
+Infrastructure, access and parking design; including the avoidance of parking areas visible from the the highway; f.
 Stormwater management.
-Information requirements: a.
-Applications for resource consent shall contain a design statement describing how the proposed building location and appearance achieves the matters of discretion and is commensurate with existing buildings within the Queenstown Country Club and the approved development plan of SH160140.
-7.5 Rules - Standards 7.5.X Building Height (for flat sites) 7.5.1.1 Wānaka and Hāwea: Maximum of 7 metres.
+Information requirements; a. a.
+Applications for resource consent shall contain a design statement describing how the proposed building location and appearance achieves the matters of discretion and is commensurate with existing buildings within the Queenstown Country Club and the approved RD .5 Rules development plan of SH160140. .5.X Building Height (for flat sites) 7.5.1.1 Wānaka and Hāwea: Maximum of 7 metres.
 7.5.1.2 Arrowtown: Maximum of 6.5 metres.
 7.5.1.3 Kawarau Heights: Maximum of 4.5m and 6m as identified on the Structure Plan in 27.13.15.
-7.5.1.4 Queenstown Country Club within 120m of the boundary with SH6.
-Maximum of 6m 7.5.1.45 All other locations: Maximum of 8 metres.
-NC 7.5.X Density The maximum site density shall be: i. one residential unit or dwelling per 300m2 net site area, or NC ii. one residential unit or dwelling per 800m2 net site area at Lake Hāwea South within Area B as identified in the Structure Plan in 27.13.19.
+7.5.1.4 Queenstown Country Club within 120m of the boundary with SH6: Maximum of 6m 7.5.1.45 All other locations: Maximum of 8 metres.
+NC 7.5.X Density The maximum site density shall be: NC i. one residential unit or dwelling per 300m2 net site area, or ii. one residential unit or dwelling per 800m2 net site area at Lake Hāwea South within Area B as identified in the Structure Plan in 27.13.19.
 Except this rule does not apply to the Queenstown Country Club.
-7.5.X Maximum number of residential units 7.5.X.1 Queenstown Country Club within 120m of the boundary of SH6 - A maximum of 42 units.
-NC 7.5.X Maximum Floor Area 7.5.X.1 Queenstown Country Club within 120m setback from the boundary with the highway - individual buildings shall have a maximum floor area of 310m 2 .
-D

-Commented [JB134]: #108 Queenstown Country Club Village Limited
+Commented [JB169]: #108 Queenstown Country Club 7.5.X Maximum number of residential units 7.5.X.1 Queenstown Country Club within 120m of the boundary of SH6 - A NC Village Limited 7.5.X maximum of 42 units, Maximum Floor Area D Commented [JB170]: #108 Queenstown Country Club Village Limited 7.5.X.1 Queenstown Country Club within 120m setback from the boundary with the highway - individual buildings shall have a maximum floor area of 310m 2 Commented [JB171]: #108 Queenstown Country Club Village Limited